Manufacturer - ZooPharm division of Wildlife Pharmaceuticals, Colorado, USA.

 Administration - MGA liquid can be added to a treat and delivered to individual animals, can be delivered directly into the mouth of animals such as hippos, or can be added to the regular diet and fed individually or to groups.
 However, it is important to insure that each female ingests at least the minimum effective dose every day or ovulation and pregnancy can result.
 If a female refuses to consume the dose, she should be separated from males until she is has consumed the proper dose again for at least one week.

 Although progestin contraception can often be effective even when ovulation is not blocked, to ensure efficacy we recommend that the dose be sufficiently high to suppress estrous behavior.
-Please report observations of estrous behavior in treated animals to Mary Agnew (contact info below) to discuss a higher dosage.
+Please report observations of estrous behavior in treated animals to Monica McDonald to discuss a higher dosage.